oharar/ST2304/README.md

 - Paste the code into the html file, in place of the "ADD EMBED X"

 If that doesn't work, you could try to extract them from [previous years' pages](https://wiki.math.ntnu.no/st2304/2022v/start).

+Note that you will have to do this evert time you re-make the html document.

 ## Acknowledgements